Michael Andretti: CART

-In a one-off race with Alfa Corse, he took part in the inaugural World Touring Car race, 500 km di Monza.
+In a one-off race with Alfa Corse, Andretti took part in the inaugural World Touring Car race, 500 km di Monza.
 Paired with Alessandro Nannini, they finished sixteenth overall, second in class.
 Back in CART, he continued with Kraco in 1987, and like 1986, the championship was between Andretti and Rahal.
 Andretti would win the 1987 Marlboro 500, drawing within nine points of Rahal.
 With him winning in dominating fashion at Nazareth Speedway, his championship hopes remained alive, although Rahal clinched the championship at the next race.
 Andretti would also win the season finale, Tamiami Park.
 He would finish runner-up for the second season in a row.
 Back in June 1987, Andretti joined Hendrick Motorsport to race a Chevrolet Corvette GTP in the Mid-Ohio 500 km, this time joined by his cousin, John Andretti, where they finished eleventh.
 Following Porsche's defeat in the 1988 Daytona 24 Hours, Porsche entered a 962C at Le Mans for Michael, Mario, and John.
 They were competitive in the first half of the race until the Andretti family's car needed minor repairs before lapsing on to five cylinders, finishing sixth overall.
 Michael and Mario join Busby Racing for 1989 Daytona 24 Hours, only for their 962 to retire with brakes problems.